towshif/towshif.github.io/docs/04.Organizing-Reporting/github_xrzz.md

         ./a.out
         Hello World from Unix

-    Now lets write a helloworld program in python.
+    Lets write a helloworld program in `python`.

     Create a new file `helloworld.py`, open it in nano editor and write the following single line of python code.